google/trillian-examples/experimental/vindex/README.md

 Having a compact append-only transaction log allows the map process to restart and pick up from where it last crashed efficiently.
 It also neatly divides the problem space: before this stage you have downloading logs and applying the MapFn, and after this stage you have the challenges of maintaining an efficient map data structure for updates and reads.

 The core idea is to output at most a single record (row) for each entry in the log.
+A valid row has:
-A row has the first token being the log index, and the following (optional) values being the key hashes under which this index should appear.
+ 1. the first token being the log index (string representation of uint64)
+ 1. the following (optional) space-separated values being the key hashes under which this index should appear
+ 1. a newline terminator

 Some use cases may have lots of entries in the log that do not map to any value, and so this supports omitting a log index if it has no updates required in the map.
 However, an empty value can be output as a form of sentinel to provide a milepost on restarts that prevents going back over large numbers of empty entries from the log.

 ```
 0 HEX_HASH_1 HEX_HASH_2